-1. To enable easier examination of the IPS data, a simplified version of the IPS dataset called Travelpac (4.41 Mb ZIP), comprising 14 of the most widely used variables, is available on the Office for National

-Statistics website.
-Data are available online for each year from 1993 onwards, in both SPSS and Excel formats.

-2. Larger IPS datasets are available through the Data Archive at Essex University.
+- 1. To enable easier examination of the IPS data, a simplified version of the IPS dataset called Travelpac, comprising 14 of the most widely used variables, is available on our website.
+Data are available online for each year from 1993 onwards, in both SPSS and Excel formats. - 2.
+Larger IPS datasets are available through the Data Archive at Essex University.
 Contact details are as follows: